CS-DS-125/125book/py4e_rst/09-dictionaries.rst

    value.
 .. index:: lookup
 nested loops
-   When there are one or more loops “inside” of another loop.
+   When there are one or more loops "inside" of another loop.
 The inner loop runs to completion each time the outer loop runs once.

 .. index:: nested loops, loop!nested
 value
    An object that appears in a dictionary as the second part of a key-value pair.
-This is more specific than our previous use of the word “value”.
+This is more specific than our previous use of the word "value".
 .. index:: value

 Exercises